webmultipliers/blockstudio-boilerplate/README.md

 - [Github Codespaces](https://github.com/features/codespaces) — Cloud Development Environment
 - [Github Repos](https://github.com/) — Code Repository / Version Control

+## Sponsorship
+If you find this project helpful, give me money.
+No, seriously, pull out the ole wallet and fork over some cheddar.
+Time is money, and if I save you some time, you some should give me some money.

 ## Disclaimer
 - It's amateur hour over here.
 All code here is for inspiration only.
-- You should enlist someone else to look over any code you ship to production.
+- You should enlist someone else to review any code you ship to production.
-- Some links are contain affiliate codes.
+- Some links contain affiliate codes.
 I may earn a commission if you take up my recommendations.